ARCANEDEV/SEO-Helper/_docs/4-Usage.md

 <title>Your awesome title | Company name</title>
 ```

-You can chain all these methods :
+By the way, you can chain all these methods :

 ```php
 use Arcanedev\SeoHelper\Entities\Title;